Thierno Barry (footballer, born 2000)

-Thierno Issiaga Barry Arévalo (born 12 January 2000), sometimes known just as Thierno, is a Spanish footballer.
-He plays mainly as a left winger for Akritas Chlorakas, on loan from Krasava Ypsonas and the Guinea national team.
+Thierno Issiaga Barry Arévalo (born 12 January 2000), sometimes known just as Thierno, is a footballer who plays mainly as a left winger for Akritas Chlorakas, on loan from Krasava Ypsonas.
+Born in Spain, he plays for the Guinea national team.

 Club career

 Born in Santa Cruz de Tenerife, Canary Islands to a Guinean father and a Spanish mother, Thierno was a CD Tenerife youth graduate, and made his senior debut with the C-team in the 2018–19 season, in the regional leagues.
 Ahead of the 2019–20 campaign, he was promoted to the reserves in Tercera División.

 On 23 April 2021, Thierno signed a new three-year contract with Tete.
 He made his first team debut on 4 September, coming on as a late substitute for Álex Corredera in a 2–0 Segunda División home win over SD Ponferradina.

 On 1 September 2022, Thierno was loaned to Primera Federación side SD Logroñés for the season.